dawnranger/spark-pscan/README.md

 spark implementation of

->Zhao, W., Martha, V., & Xu, X. (2013, March).
-PSCAN: a parallel Structural clustering algorithm for big networks in MapReduce.
+>Zhao, W., Martha, V., & Xu, X. (2013, March). **PSCAN: a parallel Structural clustering algorithm for big networks in MapReduce**.
 In Advanced Information Networking and Applications (AINA), 2013 IEEE 27th International Conference on (pp. 862-869).
 IEEE

 which is the parallel version of:

->X.Xu, N.Yuruk, Z. Feng, T. Schweiger.
-SCAN: a structural clustering algorithm for networks,Proceedings of the 13th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 824-833, 2007.
+>X.Xu, N.Yuruk, Z. Feng, T. Schweiger. **SCAN: a structural clustering algorithm for networks**,Proceedings of the 13th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 824-833, 2007.

 ## Usage